Legal cases with fixed pricing, standardized processes, and firm timelines

 This is an optional and voluntary scheme brought into play to benefit small businesses with a turnover of less than One Crore INR or 75 Lakh INR.
 A specified states can opt for this scheme but on any given day, if the turnover crosses the above-mentioned limit, the taxpayer becomes ineligible and have to take registration under the regular scheme; this scheme has benefits such as lower compliance, reduced tax and high liquidity.
 Nonetheless, the scheme is said to be rather ineffective in benefitting larger businesses.

 If the person is already registered under the earlier tax regime and has been granted registration on the provisional basis under GST, he/she can opt to pay under composition scheme by filing form GST CMP-01.
-He/she is also required to file form GST CMP-03 within 60days of an exercise of the option which should contain required details as to stocks, supplies, etc. Here, the person will not be eligible for Input Tax Credit.
+He/she is also required to file form GST CMP-03 within 60days of an exercise of the option which should contain required details like GST Audit as to stocks, supplies, etc. Here, the person will not be eligible for Input Tax Credit.
 A person can convert themselves back to the regular scheme whereby one can avail the Input Tax Credit.

 Taxpayers registered under GST, if they are eligible, can file amendments which they would want to implement on the registration certificate; the eligible taxpayers are: new registrants & normal taxpayers, TDS/TCS registrants, UN bodies, embassies & other, notified person having UIN, non-resident taxable person, GST practitioner or an online details and database access or retrieval service provider.
 Post registration under GST, if any amendments are to be made to the information furnished to the GST common portal, the taxpayer can apply via this scheme.
 The said person will have to file an application for amendment.
 As regards changes to GST registration application or changes to GST registration information, the GST amendment application form GST REG-14, duly signed digitally by the applicant, should be filed within 15 days of change of information.